tanakabosha/Madirano/README.md

 👋 Hi, I am Tanaka Bosha.
-I’m in the Intranet of Things(IoT) development, Windows app development, and
+I’m in the Intranet of Things(IoT) development, and Android app development.
+Reach me at tanakabosha24@gmail.com
-Android app development,
-reach me tanakabosha24@gmail.com